jedipunkz/tf-plan-analyzer/README.md

-# Terraform Plan Analyzer
+# Terraform Plan Parser

-A GitHub Action to analyze Terraform plan diffs and provide structured output for CI/CD workflows.
+A GitHub Action to parse Terraform plan diffs and provide structured output for CI/CD workflows.

 ## Features